 - evidence that could help to identify the victim, offender and any other persons involved in the crime and to corroborate or refute statements.
-In this activity, learners will cover essential crime scene science principles and techniques as applied to a crime scenario, such as:
+In this activity, learners will cover essential crime scene science principles and techniques as applied to a crime scenario, such as: - Introduction to a crime scene and collection of evidence. - Scene survey, collection, packaging and labelling of evidence.

-- Carrying out an examination of the crime scene.

-- Search and recovery.

-- Documenting the crime scene.

-- Collection of evidence.

-- Packaging and labelling of evidence.

-- Storage of evidence.